 - Get in touch with us to share your story via a quick interview.
 Your insight is very valuable to our research and we’d love to hear from you.

-- Read the rest of the information in this website, starting here.
+- Read the rest of the information in this website, starting with the issues with standard UTI testing.
 Then do your own research.
 Understanding the issue is the first step to finding better testing and treatment.

 - Take information with you when you speak to your doctor.
 There’s a good chance they will know less than you do about chronic bladder infections.